OpenFabrics/sunfish_docs/Sunfish Doc.md

 The element that sits between clients and the Sunfish Core central block is collectively called the Composability Manager.
 The Composability Manager can be seen as a collection of resource managers, policy stores, and monitoring elements for tracking the current state of the entire system.
 The Composability Manager is in charge of composing hardware resources according to requirements coming from clients and by applying specific policies.
 Technically the members of the Composability Manager are all clients of the Sunfish Core Services and any user or admin application can pursue taking responsibility for these tasks.
 However, within the Sunfish Core Architecture we anticipate releasing a coordinated set of reference code utilities to offer random clients commonly needed ‘composability’ features.

 Examples of such features include, but may not be limited to:
-* Composition/Deletion of computer systems and clusters,
+* Composition/Deletion of computer systems and clusters
-* Dynamic update of computer systems resources,
+* Dynamic update of computer systems resources
 * Application driven dynamic resources configuration and provisioning such as:
-	- Creation and binding of memory and storage resources,
+	- Creation and binding of memory and storage resources
-	- Creation and binding of shared memory region across nodes,
+	- Creation and binding of shared memory region across nodes
-	- On-demand provisioning of accelerators,
+	- On-demand provisioning of accelerators
-	- Virtual network creation.
+	- Virtual network creation
 * Management of client permissions/resource ownership

 *Coordinating these various clients enforces a cohesive interpretation of the Redfish objects and schema which are used to describe the fabric resources being managed.* In addition, permissions and access controls for shared fabric resources need to be managed in this layer, which is above the Sunfish Core which enforces access controls and below the general Clients upon which the restrictions are imposed.

 ### 4.1.3.
 Sunfish Core Services
-The Sunfish Core Services are presented to all clients via Redfish API calls.
 The Sunfish Core maintains the aggregate Redfish model of all fabrics it controls and all resources on those fabrics.
+The Sunfish Core Services are presented to all clients via Redfish API calls into the Sunfish Core Library.
 When clients request data or request changes to model objects, the Sunfish Core determines which Redfish objects in the model are impacted, makes the required changes to those Redfish objects in the model.
 Any relevant actions or requests that affect state or configuration of the fabric manager or actual fabric hardware are relayed by the Sunfish Core to the fabric-specific Agent.

 The Sunfish Core also subscribes to events from the various Agents and offers its own Events Subscription Service to Sunfish Core Clients.
 Clients and the Composability Manager can subscribe to the various Redfish events defined for the Redfish objects, and when the Sunfish Core receives associated events from the Agents these events are forwarded to those subscribed to receive them.